dylanstetts/classifyShareURLs/README.md

 ## Features

-- Automatically acquires an access token using MSAL.
+- Automatically acquires an app-only access token using MSAL.
 - Encodes and decodes sharing URLs to and from Graph-compatible `shareId` format.
 - Classifies shared resources (e.g., document, list item) based on URL patterns.
 - Calls the appropriate Microsoft Graph API endpoint (`/driveItem` or `/listItem`) based on classification.